c4ev3/ev3duder/README.md

-1) An ELF executable built for Linux on ARM. libc need not be dynamically linked (The standard firmware uses glibc). stdlibc++ is _not_ provided by default and would need to be uploaded separately and dynamically loaded or linked statically.
+1) An ELF executable built for Linux on ARM. libc need not be dynamically linked (The standard firmware uses glibc). stdlibc++ is _not_ provided by default and would need to be uploaded separately and dynamically loaded or linked statically (e.g. by specifying -static-libstdc++ during linking with GCC 4.5+).

 2) A launcher file, so the program can be started from the built-in menu.
 This is not strictly required, as ev3duder can execute